AdaCore/training_material/courses/gnatsas/labs/metric_010_overview.lab.rst

 * Use the command line to generate syntax elements metrics for the project

-  :command:`gnatmetric -Psdc.gpr -U --syntax-all`
+  :command:`gnatmetric -Pdefault.gpr -U --syntax-all`

 .. container:: animate 1-

-  Question 1

-.. container:: columns

-  .. container:: column

-    .. container:: animate 1-

-      * How many total statements and declarations in the project?
+  * Question 1: How many total statements in the project?
+Declarations?

-  .. container:: column

 .. container:: animate 2-

-        Statements - 160

-        Declarations - 195
+  16 statements, 70 declarations

 .. container:: animate 3-

-  Question 2

-.. container:: columns

-  .. container:: column

-    .. container:: animate 3-

-      * What are the number of statements and declarations for procedure :ada:`Push` in package :ada:`Stack`?
+  * Question 2: What are the number of statements and declarations for :ada:`From_String` in package :ada:`Syntax_Metrics_Example`?

-  .. container:: column

 .. container:: animate 4-

-      Statements - 5

-      Declarations - 2
+  3 statements, 4 declarations

-      You need to open the file ``obj\stack.adb.metrix`` to get the data
+  You need to open the file ``obj\syntax_metrics_example.adb.metrix`` to get the data

 -----------------------------
 GNATmetric Lab - CLI Part 2